Jaynabergman/WETO_ddRAD/03_Reference_genome_alignment/05_Align_to_reference_genome.md

 done
 ```
 ### Outputs
-`-F 260` Only counts mapped primary aligned reads.

- A text file with the sample name and the number of reads that were aligned.
-This textfile was downloaded to my desktop and all the individuals were summed.  \
+A text file was generated with the sample name and the number of reads that were aligned to the reference genome.
+This textfile was downloaded to my desktop and the reads from each individual were summed.  \
   \
 **Total number of aligned reads = 917,788,446**